foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 #### `wait_params`

-The `wait_params` field specifies the parameters for waiting during transactions.
-Default values are `timeout = 300` and `retry_interval = 5`.
+The `wait_params` field defines the waiting parameters for transactions.
+By default, timeout is set to 300 seconds and retry_interval to 5 seconds.
-This is used while waiting for transaction.
-Txs will be fetched every 5s with timeout of 300s - so 60 attempts.
+This means transactions will be checked every `5 seconds`, with a total of `60 attempts` before timing out.

 ```toml
 [sncast.myprofile]